-Working with your spouse
+Working with Your Spouse

-This can backfire when a major decision comes up.
-Then the questions start piling up – who gets final say?
+This can backfire when a major decision comes up regarding your accounting firm.
+Then the questions start piling up – who gets the final say?
 How much veto power does each partner have?
-These are questions that will come up and it’s better to be prepared for them ahead of time.
+These are questions that will arise.
+With that in mind, it’s better prepare for them ahead of time.

-Avoiding big problems in your business AND your personal life can all come down to how you and your spouse handle, not only the major decisions, but also day-to-day ones.
+Avoiding big problems in your firm AND your personal life can all come down to how you and your spouse handle, not only the major decisions, but also day-to-day ones.
 Ideally, you’ll have a plan in place from the beginning.

 So, what can you do to ease the decision-making process with your spouse BEFORE problems arise?
 We’ve come up with five tips you can do right now to set expectations for how things will go when a decision needs to be made.